sio/man/README.md

 - Some manpages are not rendered correctly (try `groff_man`).
 This may or may not turn out to be an [upstream] bug.
 Needs further investigation.
 - Almost 5MB is a rather large size for this simple tool.
-It may have even been just a single pipe of `curl ... | groff ... | less`.r Can this be reimplemented in something like Python (stdlib-only) to simplify builds and distribution?
+  It may have even been just a single pipe of `curl | groff | less`.
+  Can this be reimplemented in something like Python (stdlib-only) to simplify builds and distribution?